When the temp outside gets above 60°F, my sig other insists on wearing all his shoes (both dress and athletic) without socks.

 You can also use these deodorizers to de-funk gym bags, vehicles (just put them under the seat) and other stinky spaces.
 SCORE!

 Cheers to de-stanking your shoes in a natural, effective and mess-free way!

 With love and gratitude,

 DISCLOSURE: Many of the links above are affiliate links, which means I earn a small commission – at no additional cost to you – if you purchase a product through them.
 (Click here to view my full Disclaimer & Disclosure statement.)
-This helps me continue providing FREE content to help you live a fit and fabulous life without busting your bank account.
+This helps me continue providing FREE content to help you become a Holistic Health Ninja.
 Thanks for your support!